postmanlabs/pmquickstarts/site/pmguides/src/websockets_python/websockets_python.md

 In Postman, select **New > WebSocket Request** to open a new tab where you can enter the server URL.
 A WebSocket URL begins with `ws://` or `wss://` but they're not interchangeable. `ws` is for a standard connection and `wss` is for a TLS/SSL connection which requires a more-complicated set-up.

-Use `ws://localhost:8765` as the URL for this demo server and make sure you have the [Postman Desktop Agent](https://learning.postman.com/docs/getting-started/installation-and-updates/#installing-the-postman-desktop-agent) running.
+Use `ws://localhost:8765` as the URL of this demo server and make sure you have the [Postman Desktop Agent](https://learning.postman.com/docs/getting-started/installation-and-updates/#installing-the-postman-desktop-agent) running.

 Click **Connect**.
 ![Connect to the local server](./assets/WebsocketSetup.png)